Subscription Modal Banner

 How does a travel insurance plan protect your flight?

-A travel insurance plan provides a payout in case of a flight disruption, such as if the plane is delayed for a stipulated duration, or if the flight ends up being cancelled altogether.
+As mentioned, a travel insurance plan provides a payout in case of a flight disruption, such as if the plane is delayed for a stipulated duration or if the flight ends up being cancelled altogether.

 This compensation is useful for covering any additional expenses that may arise from the disruption.
 For instance, if your onward flight to your next destination, or back to Singapore, is postponed, you may need to book an extra night’s stay at a hotel, as well as incur other expenses such as meals and other amenities.